Professor Catriona Pennell

 - The history and politics of empire and war, 1800 - present

 For a current list of externally funded projects, please refer to the Research section of this profile.

 My research interests currently feed into teaching at all levels on the Penryn Campus.
-I am module convenor for the first-year module World History: Globalisation; the second-year module British Imperialism in the Middle East, 1882-1956; and the third-year module The First World War: Interrogating the Myths.
+I convene and contribute to modules across all levels of our programmes, including the first-year module World History: Globalisation; the second-year module British Imperialism in the Middle East, 1882-1956; and the third-year module The First World War: Interrogating the Myths.

 In June 2020, I was promoted to Professor of Modern History and Memory Studies, having worked at the University of Exeter since September 2009.

 You can keep up-to-date with my teaching and research activities via Twitter: @teachlearnwar

 My research focuses on the cultural history of war, particularly the First World War.
 I am interested in how familial and local experiences of the war can help us understand the broader framework of this unprecedented global conflict.
 My first monograph based on my doctoral research examines popular responses in Britain and Ireland to the outbreak of the First World War and was published with Oxford University Press in March 2012 (reprinted in paperback in 2014).